puppetlabs-toy-chest/puppetlabs-ruby/README.md

       gems_version     => 'latest',
     }
 ```
-This parameter will be particularly important if an alternative package repository is defined with [`yumrepo`](http://docs.puppetlabs.com/references/latest/type.html#yumrepo) or [`apt::source`](https://forge.puppetlabs.com/puppetlabs/apt).
+This parameter will be particularly important if an alternative package repository is defined with [`yumrepo`](http://docs.puppetlabs.com/references/latest/type.html#yumrepo) or [`apt::source` or `apt::ppa`](https://forge.puppetlabs.com/puppetlabs/apt).

 ## Ruby Configuration